bigfathom/docker/README.md

 If you are on a Linux machine --- just install docker and docker-compose directly into your OS; you are good to go!

-If you on a Windows machine --- install Virtualbox 5.x first; then install an UBUNTU16.x image VM and THEN install docker and docker-compose into that VM.
+If you are on a Windows machine --- install Virtualbox 5.x first; then install an UBUNTU16.x image VM and THEN install docker and docker-compose into that VM.
 Don't use Docker directly from a Windows host, you will have a bad time.